 The J-Box must be used when field line voltage electrical connections are made to the furnace wiring harness inside the furnace casing.
-The J-Box cover is not required if a field-supplied external electrical box is attached to the outside of the furnace casing.
+The J-Box cover is not required if an external electrical box is attached to the outside of the furnace casing.
+The field wiring and main wiring harness are grounded with the furnace box is grounded to the green ground screw of the J-Box bracket and the earth ground of the field electrical supply.
 The field ground wire and furnace main ground wire are grounded when the J-Box bracket is attached to the furnace and the field ground wire and factory ground wire are secured to the bracket grounding screw.
 If the J-Box cover is not used, the field and factory spliced connections must be located inside the external electrical box.
 Do not leave splice connections unprotected inside the furnace.